seangentree/Snake-Java-Swing-Edition/README.md

 # Snake Game: Java Edition

 Welcome to my reconstruction of Snake completely coded in Java using Swing.
-In order to run the game, install the content files and head to "SnakeGame.java".
-Please ensure all files are in the same "Snake" package folder.
+Still working on how to allow users to play the game on their desktops as well.
+The "main" method is in "SnakeGame.java", please reach out if you have a solution.